movAX13h/Binmap/README.md

    - added byte and range info on mouse over
    - fixed window focus problem allowing click through other windows
    - fixed range selection in combination with scrolling
-   - changed: storing format as byte now (was int previously)
+   - storing format as byte now; was int before

  - v1.0 - 2017-05-08
    - github release